OpenMS/pyopenms_viz/docs/Parameters/Spectrum.rst

 Spectrum
 ========

-Supported Backends

-A spectrum can be plot using kind = "spectrum"
+A spectrum can be plot using kind = "spectrum".
+In this plot, mass-to-charge is on the x-axis and intensity is on the y-axis.

 Parameters